-(a) The Dallas Tomorrow Fund is composed of:

-(1) all Dallas Tomorrow Fund penalties collected under Section 27-16.21(b) of this article;

-(2) 30 percent of all civil penalties [fines] collected by the city for civil lawsuits filed in the municipal court under Subchapter B, Chapter 54 of the Texas Local Government Code or under Chapter 214 of the Texas Local Government Code; and

-(3) any funds donated by an individual or entity, any of which donations may be refused by a majority vote of the city council.

-(b) The Dallas Tomorrow Fund shall [must] be used for the sole purpose of rehabilitating and [$/\sigma r$] repairing properties and premises in the city for persons who[:
+- (a) The Dallas Tomorrow Fund is composed of: - (1) all Dallas Tomorrow Fund penalties collected under Section 27-16.21(b) of this article; - (2) 30 percent of all civil penalties [fines] collected by the city for civil lawsuits filed in the municipal court under Subchapter B, Chapter 54 of the Texas Local Government Code or under Chapter 214 of the Texas Local Government Code; and - (3) any funds donated by an individual or entity, any of which donations may be refused by a majority vote of the city council. - (b) The Dallas Tomorrow Fund shall [must] be used for the sole purpose of rehabilitating and [for prepairing properties and premises in the city for persons who [for persons who is the city for persons where the city for persons where the city for person

-(1)] are found by the Dallas Tomorrow Fund administrator to be financially unable to comply with a notice of violation issued by the director under this chapter [an administrative order of a hearing officer under Section 27-16.19; and of Article IV-b, "Administrative Adjudication Procedure For Premises and Property Violations," of Chapter 27, "Minimum Urban Rehabilitation Standards," of the Dallas City Code, as amended, is amended to read as follows:
+- (1)] are found by the Dallas Tomorrow Fund administrator to be financially unable to comply with a notice of violation issued by the director under this chapter [an administrative order of a hearing officer under Section 27-16.19; and - (2) do not qualify for other home repair or rehabilitation assistance available through the city]."

+SECTION 20.
+That Section 27-16.23, "Administration of the Dallas Tomorrow Fund," of Article IV-b, "Administrative Adjudication Procedure For Premises and Property Violations," of Chapter 27, "Minimum Urban Rehabilitation Standards," of the Dallas City Code, as amended, is amended to read as follows: